nolliechyTW/WIL/Leetcode/ArrayAndHashing/49. Group Anagrams/README.md

 2. Any requirement on time/space complexity?
     - Can you do better than O(NLOGN)
 3. Is the array sorted?
 If not, is sorting a costly operation?
+    - Can you do better than O(NLOGN)
+4. Only ascii characters?
+    - The string only contains lowercase letter

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category

 1. Sort <br>
 This can work if the given string in the array can be sorted.
-We can sort the character in the string and compare each of them since **two strings are anagrams if and only if their sorted strings are equal**.
+We can sort the character in the string and compare each of them since **two strings are anagrams if and only if their sorted strings are equal**. (though time complexity will be O(NlogN) if we sort it)

 2. Storing the elements of the array in a HashMap<br>
 As we sort the string, we can maintain a map `"sorted string": [list of strings having the same key]`.